Our graduates travel and work all over the world.

 Past President of Nebraska's Writers Guild, author Stan Struble graduated from our program with a BA in Anthropology (1974).
 His publishing credits include articles and fiction novels, including Filth Eater and Sins of the Jaguar, both set in Mexico, as is his latest anthropological novel Descent Into Xibalba soon to be published in Spanish.
 Stan is a Family Teacher, certified Parent Trainer, a youth counselor at Boys Town, NE and an adjunct Sociology teacher for Metropolitan Community College in Nebraska.

 John obtained his BA in anthropology at KSU in 1997.
 Long fascinated by the ancient Maya, he has participated in and led archaeological excavations in Central America (Guatemala and Honduras).
 After completing his Master's degree in anthropology at the University of Kansas (2001), he received his doctorate in Mesoamerican archaeology at Vanderbilt University (2009).
 His dissertation research at the site of K'o, Guatemala examined long-term patterns in power and wealth in ancient Maya economies, and was sponsored by the National Science Foundation and National Geographic Society.
-His dissertation is available at http://etd.library.vanderbilt.edu//available/etd-03242009-093236/ Since completing his dissertation, John served as visiting assistant professor of anthropology at Centre College in Danville, Kentucky and is presently an Archeologist with the Kansas Historical Society in Topeka.
+His dissertation is available at http://etd.library.vanderbilt.edu//available/etd-03242009-093236/ Since completing his dissertation, John served as visiting assistant professor of anthropology at Centre College in Danville, Kentucky and position as Archeologist with the Kansas Historical Society in Topeka.
+He is presently continuing his Mesoamerican archaeological research.

 Caroline [Chapman] VanSickle

 Caroline graduated from K-State in 2007 with a B.S. in anthropology, her focus in physical anthropology.
 While at K-State, she was a TA for Prof. Finnegan's Intro to Physical Anthropology Lab course, held various officer positions in Anthropology Club, and participated in the very first Sapiens Symposium (all activities she would recommend to any current students).
-She is now pursuing a Ph.D. in paleoanthropology at the University of Michigan under Prof. Milford Wolpoff.
-Specifically, she studies the morphology of recent hominid fossils (e.g., Neandertals) and how to explain the fossils in terms of biomechanical requirements.
-She completed her coursework and preliminary exams in spring 2010 so is looking forward to her research.
-She is happy to talk to any K-State students about graduate school in general or Michigan in particular.
-She can be reached via email here.
+She earned a Ph.D. in paleoanthropology at the University of Michigan under Prof. Milford Wolpoff.
+Specifically, she studied the morphology of recent hominid fossils (e.g., Neandertals) and how to explain the fossils in terms of biomechanical requirements.
+In 2014 Carolyn was awarded the first postdoctoral fellow in feminist biology at the University of Wisconsin.
+There she continues her research on female human ancestors by investigating changes in pelvis shape — and therefore childbirth anatomy — during the course of human evolution.
+Her focus is on South African australopithecine species dating from 1.5 million to 3 million years ago.

 After two years at the University of Southern California, Michael returned to the Great Plains and enrolled in his parents' alma mater.
 He graduated with a BA in Anthopology (summa cum laude), and continued his studies in cultural anthropology at the University of Virginia.
 He obtained a Jacob Javits Fellowship as well as a National Science Foundation Fellowship, and did his doctoral fieldwork in the highlands of Papua New Guinea.
 Having obtained his PhD at U Virginia in 2005, he is now an Assistant Prof of Cultural Anthropology at Kansas State University.
 Especially since Spring 2008, his pioneering work in digital ethnography and media ecology has attracted worldwide attention.
 In 2008, the Carnegie Foundation elected him a US Professor of the Year.